National Grid Reference (NGR): NO 50980 16800, map

 - St Andrews' Free Church

 There are 12 main stained glass memorial windows in the church.
 Each window is numbered starting from the south in a clockwise direction.
-The plan of the church names the windows according to the person/persons or groups the memorial is dedicated to.
+The windows are named according to the person/persons or groups the memorial is dedicated to.

-Below is a brief description of each memorial window and an image:
+Below is a brief description of each memorial window: